 Figure 4.
 Procedure of Server Initiated Bootstrap

-Step #1: Provision bootstrap information
+Step #1: Configure Bootstrap Information

-The LWM2M Bootstrap Server provisions bootstrap information which is specified in 0.
+The LWM2M Bootstrap Server configures the Bootstrap Information in the LWM2M Client using the “Write” logical operation.

-Note: even though the connection is alive, Client initiated bootstrap and Server initiated bootstrap MAY be used for updating some read-only resources in the Client.

 Bootstrap Sequence

-The LWM2M Client MUST follow the procedure specified as below.
+The LWM2M Client SHALL follow the procedure specified as below when attempting to bootstrap a LWM2M Device:

-If the LWM2M Device has SmartCard, the LWM2M Client tries to obtain bootstrap information from the SmartCard.
+If the LWM2M Device has SmartCard, the LWM2M Client tries to obtain Bootstrap Information from the SmartCard using the SmartCard Provisioning bootstrap mode.

-If the LWM2M Client is not provioned by the SmartCard, the Client tries to obtain bootstrap information by using Manufacturer pre-configuration
+If the LWM2M Client is not configured using the SmartCard Provisioning bootstrap mode, the LWM2M Client tries to obtain the Bootstrap Information by using Manufacturer Pre-configuration bootstrap mode.

-If LWM2M Client has any LWM2M Server Object Instances, the Client tries to register to the Server(s) of the LWM2M Server Object Instance.
+If the LWM2M Client has any LWM2M Server Object Instances from the previous steps, the LWM2M Client tries to register to the LWM2M Server(s) configured in the LWM2M Server Object Instance(s).

-If LWM2M Client fails to register to all the LWM2M Servers or the Client doesn’t have any LWM2M Server Object Instance, the Client performs Client initiated bootstrap.
+If LWM2M Client fails to register to all the LWM2M Servers or the Client doesn’t have any LWM2M Server Object Instance, the Client performs Client initiated bootstrap

 Bootstrap Security

-Since the messages conveyed in Bootstrap interface are sensitive, to separate communication channel, security mechanism and/or key for Bootstrap interface MUST be different from the ones that are used in the other interfaces.
+The information conveyed through the Bootstrap Interface is sensitive and requires that communication session, security mechanisms and/or keys MUST be different instances from the one that is used for the other LWM2M Interfaces.

-If the LWM2M Client or the LWM2M Server needs bootstrapping for some reason, the LWM2M Client or the LWM2M Server MUST proceed to a complete new bootstrap session.
+If the LWM2M Client or the LWM2M Server needs to convey Bootstrap Information across the Bootstrap Interface, the LWM2M Client or the LWM2M Server MUST establish a new secure communication session.

-Editor’s note: “some reason” should be clarified

-If the LWM2M Server wants to change security materials (i.e., LWM2M Server URI, Security Mode, and Security Key),, the Client MUST disconnect DTLS session first and change MUST be handled through a new bootstrap session.
+If security materials (e.g., LWM2M Server URI, Security Mode, and Security Key), are changed in the LWM2M Client, the LWM2M Client MUST disconnect the existing communication session between the LWM2M Server and LWM2M Client and establish a new secure communication session between the LWM2M Server and LWM2M Client using the security mechanism and/or keys have been configured by Bootstrap Interface.

 LWM2M Object: LWM2M Bootstrap Server